-It’s difficult not to be amazed at how significantly WordPress has evolved since its humble beginnings in 2003.
-What once started as a simple blogging platform is now the most popular website management system of them all, running nearly 30% of the entire web.
+If you want to build your own website, then you know about WordPress.
+What you might not know is how significantly WordPress UI has evolved since its humble beginnings in 2003.
+What once started as a simple blogging platform is now the most popular website management system of them all, running more than 40.6% of the entire web.

-We all know what WordPress is capable of today.
+Anyone who has tried setting up a WordPress site knows very well what the platform is capable of nowadays.
 But what about those early versions?
 Do you even know what WordPress 0.7 used to look like?
 Or, when WordPress actually started looking like the WordPress we know now?

 Let’s answer these questions today.
 Here’s a rundown through all of the major versions of WordPress to see how the WordPress UI has been evolving over the years.

 The evolution of WordPress UI – 2003 to now